iamseki/dev-to/apps/processing-large-json-golang/README.md

 # Reading Large JSON Files Efficiently in Go: Naive vs. Chunked Approaches

 This project demonstrates how to read a large JSON file using two different approaches in Golang.
 One approach loads the entire file into memory, while the other reads it in chunks using a buffered reader and JSON decoder.
-Check out the dev.to post: **[TODO]()**
+Check out the dev.to post: **[Handling Large JSON Files in Go: Naive vs. Chunked Approaches](https://dev.to/chseki/handling-large-json-files-in-go-naive-vs-chunked-approaches-4cel)**

 ## Generating the Large File